1. Bicom Systems

 lrwxrwxrwx 1 root root 10 Srp 24 13:30 wwn-0x9104338722358317056x-part1 -> ../../sdb1

-Now when we have a block device name, we can make a table, partition, and prepare the drive for usage.
+Now when we have block device name, we can make table, partition and prepare the drive for usage.

 Use parted to make partition table for a new logical drive.